 Launch our product offerings in new geographies.
 With our experience in regulated gaming jurisdictions in the United States, we are prepared to enter new states as regulations on sports betting and iGaming open up these jurisdictions to us.
 Whether the appropriate route for a geography is to operate as a mobile consumer operator, a mobile consumer operator with a retail presence, a technology solution provider to a government entity, or any permutation of the foregoing, our goal is to be ready to enter jurisdictions that provide for daily fantasy sports, sports betting and iGaming.
-We are also well prepared to continue growing the customer base of our SBTech platform outside of the United States given the flexible and robust nature of the platform.
+SBTech is also well prepared to continue growing its customer base outside of the United States given the flexible and robust nature of the SBTech platform.

 Effectively integrate with SBTech to form a vertically integrated operation.
 We expect to realize synergies with SBTech by transitioning to its risk and trading sports betting platform over time instead of relying on a third-party platform in order to offer Sportsbook.
 This will provide us with the opportunity to reduce costs and differentiate our offering in North America from other gaming operators in order to establish ourselves as an end-to-end operation across all of our offerings.
 We expect the transition to SBTech's risk and trading platform will deliver efficiencies over time as we consolidate redundant capabilities.
 Additionally, we expect that we will be able to serve other branded consumer operators in the United States and internationally - such as online sportsbooks, retail sportsbooks and iGaming operators - with our proprietary sports betting and player-management technology.
-Our B2B business has provided us access to jurisdictions and opportunities within the footprint of SBTech that would otherwise not be available to us.
+SBTech will allow us to access jurisdictions and opportunities within the footprint of SBTech that would otherwise not be available to us.